 - Documented change in behavior and beliefs of media professionals and the general public

-- A larger incidence of SH/SV in the political and public agenda of Greece and the EU.
+- A more significant incidence of SH/SV in the political and public agenda of Greece and the EU.

 In the context of the PRESS project the following activities will be realized:

-- Mapping of existing situation regarding the reproduction of sexual harassment and violence in the Greek media – via news reporting, etc. and in TV channels and digital means.
+- Mapping of the existing situations regarding the reproduction of sexual harassment and violence in the Greek media – via news reporting, etc., and in TV channels and digital means.

 - Drafting a Good Practice Guide on consent